popindavibe/jsxc-rtcpeerconfig/README.md

 ## RTCPeerConfig via python and jsxc on SOGo with ephemeral auth via TURN server's API

 **I now use GitLab for my projects.
-This Github repository is only a mirror.
+The Github repository is only a mirror.
 Please reach out for me [there](https://gitlab.nomagic.fr/popi/jsxc-rtcpeerconfig) if you need to interact (you can sign in with your Github account).**

 ### Forewords